 The project primarily involves the construction of a powerhouse containing the steam turbine and generator, a facilities building and workshop, as well as two turbine halls.
 There will also be a steam separator station, re-injection system and pumping station for cold water supply, as well as steam pipelines connecting the three current drilling areas.

 Other ancillary construction activities include the manufacture and installation of the power station’s mechanical and electrical equipment as well as the control systems.

-The ground work on the powerhouse foundation, installation of the water supply system, and the construction of 15km of access road from Höfuðreiðarmúl to the project site were completed in 2014.
+The groundwork on the powerhouse foundation, installation of the water supply system and construction of a 15km access road from Höfuðreiðarmúl to the project site were completed in 2014.
 The Reykjahlíðarvegur road stretching from Húsavík to Höfuðreiðarmúli was also upgraded in two stages.

-The consortium will also supply the spare parts of equipment and has a further option to supply the generating unit for the second phase.
+The consortium will also supply equipment spare parts and has a further option to supply the generating unit for the second phase.

 Ræktunarsamband Flóa & Skeiða was contracted to drill the smaller wells at the project site in 2014, whereas the larger wells were drilled by Ja rðboranir.

 The contractors involved in the upgrade of the Reykjahlíðarvegur road’s first section were Ístrukkur and Jón Ingi Hinriksson, whereas Höfðavélar performed the works for the second section.

 The consortium of Mannvit and Verkís designed the power stations and prepared the project’s tender documents.

 The Muara Karang expansion project involved the addition of a new 500MW gas-turbine combine-cycle (GTCC) system to the existing Muara…

 South Helwan supercritical power plant is a 1.95GW gas and oil-fuelled power plant built in Helwan, a city situated along…